PoissonJ/notes/datastructures/exam1.md

 > **Algorithimic imporvement is more useful than hardware imporvement**

-## Performance Measurement
+# Performance Measurement

 Uses:
  * Determine practicality of algorithm
- * Predict runt ime on large instance
+ * Predict run time on large instance
- * Compare 2 algorithms that hace differeny asymptotic complexity O(n) and O(n^2)
+ * Compare 2 algorithms that have different asymptotic complexity O(n) and O(n^2)

-### Limitations of Analysis
+## Limitations of Analysis

- * Does not acount for constant factors
+ * Does not account for constant factors
  * Constant factor may dominate.
 (1000n vs n^2)

 > Modern computers have a hierarchical memory organization with different
 > access time for memory at different levels.
 Main memory can be 100x slower
-> than the cache. nalysis does not account for this
+> than the cache. analysis does not account for this

 Need:

  * Worst case data
  * Best case data

-#### Timing in C++
+### Timing in C++

 ~~~c
 double clocksPerMillis =